Hello again. Today we will teach you another very useful command in the manipulation of text files, such as the sort command.

 sort example.txt

-You will get an output screen like the following one
+You gets an output screen like the following one

 Car